Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: RESULT

 In this section, we focus on the GW generated by anisotropic neutrino emission.
 Following \citet{EMuller12}, we reconstruct the angle distribution of neutrinos and compute the GW by anisotropic neutrino emission.

-To see the angle dependence of neutrinos, we plot the neutrino luminosities of $\nu_{e}$ (top panel), $\bar\nu_e$ (middle panel), and $\nu_{x}$ (bottom panel) in the polar (solid lines) and equatorial (dotted lines) observer directions for our models in Figure\,\ref{fig:Lnu}.
+To see the angle dependence of neutrinos, we plot the neutrino luminosities of $\nu_{e}$, $\bar\nu_e$, and $\nu_{x}$ in the polar (solid lines) and equatorial (dotted lines) observer directions for our models in the top panel of Figure\,\ref{fig:Lnu}.
 Their luminosities tightly correlate with their accretion history.
 The most slowly rotating model (R05B12) has the highest neutrino luminosities for the largest mass accretion, while the most rapidly rotating model (R20B12) has the lowest neutrino luminosities for the smallest mass accretion (see the evolution of the PNS masses in Figure\,\ref{fig:PNS}).
-Compared between the luminosities observed along the pole and the equator in the early phase, the polar ones are larger than the equatorial ones.
+The bottom panel of Figure\,\ref{fig:Lnu} shows the difference between neutrino luminosities observed along the pole ($L_{\rm{\nu,p}}$) and the equator ($L_{\rm{\nu,e}}$) for each model.
+Except for R10B13, the neutrino luminosities in the polar direction are larger than the ones in the equatorial direction in the early phase.
 This is most likely because the rotational flattening of the PNS makes the apparent size of the neutrino sphere for the polar observer larger.
-As we discuss in Section\,\ref{sec3.2}, the PNS rotation is decelerated by magnetic braking and becomes quite small after $t_{\rm{pb}}\simeq 300$\,ms. This change in the PNS rotation reduces the rotational flattening of the PNS, and the difference between the luminosities observed along the pole and the equator becomes quite small in the late phase.
+As we discuss in Section\,\ref{sec3.2}, the PNS rotation is substantially decelerated by the magnetic braking and the low mass accretion after the explosion and becomes quite small after $t_{\rm{pb}}\simeq 300$\,ms. This change in the PNS rotation reduces the rotational flattening of the PNS, and the difference between the luminosities observed along the pole and the equator becomes quite small in the late phase.
+On the other hand, model R10B13 shows a small difference between neutrino luminosities observed along the pole and the equator because the very strong magnetic fields of the PNS quickly decelerate the PNS rotation right after bounce (see the bottom panel of Figure\,\ref{fig:PNS}).
 This effect should be considered in the gravitational wave emission in PNS cooling phase \citep{Fu22}.